-WX VAPOR 2.5, Lenses: Against Red Laser, Frame: Matte Black
+WX VAPOR 2.5, Shield: Against Red Laser, Frame: Matte Black

 Fearlessness, boldness, and versatility!

 The WX VAPOR infuses its lightweight frame with an aggressive design, an outstanding field of view, and thin rubber-tipped temples to give a unique, bold look, packed with versatility.
 The flexible frame guarantees a fit on all head shapes, and the rubberized Twist Lock nosepiece ensures a superior grip during almost any activity.
 Designed with style and comfort in mind, the WX VAPOR is here to keep you safe from unexpected impacts.